OwnerOfJK/HomeOf42/Core_Curriculum_Projects/libft/README.md

 ## Libft Function List (WIP)

+The below are all functions inside the libft.

 ### Character Classification
 1. **ft_isascii**: Checks if a character is a 7-bit unsigned char value.
 2. **ft_isdigit**: Checks if a character is a digit.